nodejs/abi-stable-node/napi_abstract.md

 - `napi_ok` if the API succeeded.

 #### Description
-This N-API API represents the invocation of the strict equality algorithm as defined in
+This N-API API represents the invocation of the Strict Equality algorithm as defined in
 [Section 7.2.14](https://tc39.github.io/ecma262/#sec-strict-equality-comparison)
 of the ECMAScript Language Specification.